 Below is a list of the most valuable Jefferson nickels, presented in ascending order.
 Prices have been updated to reflect the current market.

 Decades of experience from numismatic experts informed the research for this list.
 The images and explanations are a great way to learn more about modern coin collecting!

 All values are for coins grading Mint State 65 (MS65).
-Higher grade examples will exceed these prices.
+Higher grade examples and those with the Full Steps designation will exceed these prices.

 This is an example of an overpunched mintmark.
 As the rest of this list will reveal, it's not a particularly uncommon type of error.